 Defense University Research Instrumentation Program

 Submission date has passed, provided for information purposes only.
+See a list of the 2013 winners.

 The Defense University Research Instrumentation Program (DURIP) supports university research infrastructure essential to high-quality Navy relevant research.
 The research instrumentation that is necessary to carry out cutting-edge research.